trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 >“In Knut’s case, the usual disdain that we feel for animals has morphed into an extreme urge to protect.”[^11]

-Riechelmann emphasised the way that humans exploited animals and said that this exploitation had only seemingly been suspended, even in “Knut’s” case.
-In fact, there were also political and financial economies at play in “Knut’s” case, which had an impact on the bear’s growing fame.
+Riechelmann emphasised the way that humans exploited animals and said that this [[exploitation|story.the-worlds-we-make]] had only seemingly been suspended, even in “Knut’s” case.
+In fact, there were also political and [[financial economies|story.silk-culture]] at play in “Knut’s” case, which had an impact on the bear’s growing fame.
 For example, “Knut” was soon cast as a symbol of his threatened habitat.

 ## Climate Protection Ambassador